MX-Linux/style/README.md

 and no space around the . and -> structure member operators.

 ### 4. Variable Declarations
+Any variable, function, or object, must be used at least once within its applicable scope.

 #### 4.1.
 Maintaining minimal scope
 Where possible, declare variables as late as possible, with the minimal amount of scope.
 This makes it clearer where they are used, such that removal becomes easier.